Order by

 Teachers play a crucial role in shaping the next generation’s understanding of and response to environmental challenges.
 By integrating climate-conscious curriculum and practices, educators can inspire students to build a more sustainable future.

 Designing a climate-conscious curriculum involves incorporating climate science, sustainable living, and environmental advocacy into your lesson plans.
 While science class may be the obvious place to discuss climate change, these topics can in fact be discussed in all subjects.
 For example, a history class could learn about past environmental movements, while a math class could graph average global temperature over time.
-There are a wealth of relevant lesson plans available online; consider starting with NOAA’s Climate Education Program (a repository of information and resources for teaching climate literacy).
+There are a wealth of relevant lesson plans available online; consider starting with NOAA’s Climate Education Program or SubjectToClimate, both of which have guidance and resources.

 A great way to gain support in this journey is to join a group of like-minded educators in your community.
 These groups provide valuable resources, support, networking, and opportunities for collaboration.
 If such a group doesn’t exist in your area, consider starting one to expand your impact!
 You can also join the CLEAN Network, a national network of over 800 professionals committed to climate education, at the “Definition” link below.